Innovation in Government Initiative Request for Proposals

 Application Instructions

 J-PAL initiatives, including IGI, are transitioning to using an online portal for all proposal submissions, proposal reviews, invoice submissions, and grantee reporting.
-To apply to future IGI RFPs or for off-cycle funding, you will first need to register via our online portal.
-Please navigate to the portal and follow the instructions to complete your registration.
+To apply to future IGI RFPs or for off-cycle funding, you will first need to register via our online portal, the details of which will be posted when the RFP launches.

 FAQs